How To Buy Alclair Monitors

 Everyday and Critical Listening

-If you are using your monitors for everyday or critical music listening, the Reference and RSM are your monitors.
+If you are using your monitors for everyday or critical music listening, the Reference, RSM, and Studio4 are your monitors.
 The Reference is an uncolored monitor with plenty of articulation across the spectrum.
 The RSM is similarly uncolored but has more headroom and lower distortion specs.
 The Studio4 is the pinnacle or clarity and separation with an awesome low end, smooth mid and articulate upper end.
-While all three monitors are accurate, the RSMs bring out the subtleties and nuances of recordings.
+While all three monitors are accurate, the Studio4 brings out more of the subtleties and nuances of recordings.
 If you like a bit more energy and contour, the Spire will give you balance with a slight bass and upper-mid boost for a fun listening experience.

 Front of House or Studio Mixing

-If you are using your monitors for front of house or studio mixing, the Reference and RSM monitors are for you.
+If you are using your monitors for front of house or studio mixing, the Reference, RSM and Studio4 monitors are for you.
 The Reference is a fantastic monitor for churches and small clubs.
 It has very even balance that gives you an accurate reproduction of your mix.
 The RSM model gives you the same accuracy with more power and less distortion, great for louder venues and hearing the subtleties of a studio mix.
 The Studio4 offers a bit more available low end with incredible detail and depth.

 Touring Guitarist and/or Singer

 If you are a musician that tours or plays large venues, look towards the Tour , RSM , or Spire models.
 The Tour emphasizes the low end with another boost in the mid-high end to bring out vocal and instrument articulation and clarity.
 They are built to withstand the rigors of the touring life.
 The RSMs are incredibly balanced and have the most headroom and least distortion.
 Loud stages and performers needing to hear the whole spectrum equally will love the RSM monitor.
 For the ultimate stage monitor, the Spire will inspire you and give you balance that won’t run out of low end.